puyanwei/Quark-Text-Editor/README.md

 I would like to be able to save my code on my local machine.

 As a user of PDAF Text Editor,
-I would like to be able to load my files and have its coding language be automatically recognized and formatted appropriately.
+I would like to be able to load my files and have its coding language be automatically recognised and formatted appropriately.

 As a user of PDAF Text Editor,
 I would like to be able to edit my saved files.